Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Ginkaku-ji Temple

-Ginkaku-ji Temple quickly became one of my favorites in Kyoto.
-Known as the "Temple of the Silver Pavilion," it was designed to shimmer in soft silvery hues under the moonlight.
+Ginkaku-ji quickly became one of my favorites in Kyoto.
+Known as the “Temple of the Silver Pavilion,” it was designed to shimmer in soft silvery hues under the moonlight.
 We visited on a scorching hot summer day, but the temple grounds were pleasantly cool and relatively quiet.
 The gardens were lush and green, with a large moss-covered area that was simply beautiful.
-I can only imagine how breathtaking the foliage must be in the fall or the cherry blossoms in spring.
+I can only imagine how stunning the fall foliage must be, or the cherry blossoms in spring.

 .